Si9num/rsschool-cv/cv.md

 Hello.
 My name is Kiril Yastremski.
 You can contact with me by phone(**+375447453307**) or email(yastremskykirill@gmail.com), also i have a page on vk (https://vk.com/id155624232).

-I'm a begginer on programming and i haven't the real experience, but i try very hard.
+I'm a begginer on programming and i haven't the real experience, but i'm try very hard.

 My strengths :